If The Insurance Adjust Asks You To Sign A Records Release After A Work Injury, Don't Do It.

-They don't need it.
+The bottom line is that they don't need your medical history.
 What does a back injury playing football 10 years ago have to do with the ankle fracture that happened at work last week?
 Or a positive drug test 20 years ago?
 Or a family history of diabetes?

 They Will Make Signing The Agreement A Condition of Receiving Workers Comp Benefits Even

 Despite what the adjuster will tell you, there is no requirement that you sign any forms giving away all of your confidential medical information.
 You can send the workers comp adjuster or nurse case manager the medical records that they actually need.
 If you hurt your shoulder at work, have your doctor send the records for treatment to the shoulder.
 Anything that doesn't have to do with the actual injury at this point in time is irrelevant and they don't need access to it.